2022 Espirito Santo Trophy: Winners

-Team Sweden won the Trophy for their third title.
+Team Sweden won the trophy for their third title.
 Silver medalist and defending champion, team United States, had the same total score, but Sweden was declared the winner.
 The initial tiebreaker, the final round non-counting score of the respective teams, was in the favor of Sweden, 73 against 74.
+This was the third time in the history of the championship, the winner was decided after a tie.
+Last time, in 2006, Sweden lost the championship in a similar way.

 Team Germany and team Japan shared the bronze on third place one stroke back.

 Although there was no official recognition, Meja Örtengren, Sweden, Rose Zhang, United States and Helen Briem, Germany tied for the low individual score at seven-under-par 279.